unkn0wnh4ckr/hackers-tool-kit/README.md

 ![](tools/screenshot4.png)

-the htksecure.py file will run the hackers-tool-kit with proxychains making you anonymous when hacking but some stuff might be slow or not work to run htk secure look below
+the htksecure.py file will run the hackers-tool-kit with proxychains making you anonymous when hacking but some stuff might be slow or not work... to run htk secure look below

 * cd hackers-tool-kit